 The surrounding mountain range, the Ouachita Mountains, offers plenty of opportunities for outdoor activities to enjoy during your visit to Hot Springs, AR.

-The Ouachita National Forest offers you an opportunity to hike, mountain bike, fish, and boat on the 1.8 million acres that comprise the Ouachita National Forest.
+The Ouachita National Forest offers you an opportunity to hike, mountain bike, fish, and boat on the 1.8 million acres of the Ouachita National Forest.

-The Ouachita National Forest has an extensive trail system that is designated for all ability levels and even for different uses, making this the perfect place to spend some time outdoors!
+The Ouachita National Forest has an extensive trail system designated for all ability levels and even for different uses, making this the perfect place to spend some time outdoors!

 Magic Springs Water and Theme Park